Power to Make Regulations - Act Part 14, Section 127

 (iii) providing for appeals of decisions made with respect to the refusal, suspension, cancellation, renewal or reinstatement of licences;

-(d) prescribing the duties of employment agencies, talent agencies and farm labour contractors;
+(d) prescribing the duties of employment agencies, talent agencies, farm labour contractors and temporary help agencies;

-(e) prescribing a form of employment contract that must be used by employers when employing domestics;
+(e) prescribing a form of employment contract that must be used by employers when employing domestic workers;

 (f) prescribing the information employers, or different classes of employers, must provide for the purpose of establishing and maintaining a register of employees working in private residences and the time limits for providing that information;